MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 - **-csf** Final number of CSF voxels to select, as a percentage of refined CSF. (default: 10 per cent)

-- **-wm_algo algorithm** dwi2response algorithm to use for WM single-fibre voxel selection (default: built-in Dhollander 2019)
+- **-wm_algo algorithm** Use external dwi2response algorithm for WM single-fibre voxel selection (options: fa, tax, tournier) (default: built-in Dhollander 2019)

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^